Janet Jackson: Metamorphosis

-Metamorphosis was a concert residency by American singer Janet Jackson at Park Theater located in the Park MGM hotel and casino in Las Vegas, Nevada.
+Metamorphosis was a concert residency by American singer Janet Jackson at Park Theater located in the Park MGM hotel and casino on the Las Vegas Strip in Paradise, Nevada.
 It began on May 17, 2019, and concluded on August 17, 2019.
 The show featured songs from Jackson's music catalog, and also celebrated the thirty-year anniversary of Janet Jackson's Rhythm Nation 1814 (1989).
 The concert was produced by Live Nation Entertainment.

 Jackson earned $12.9 million within 18 dates, making the residency one of the most lucrative to emerge from Vegas' live music performances to date.
-"Metamorphosis" positions Janet in the middle of a career upswing, averaging and outpacing other Vegas acts in sales, grossing an average of $722,000 with 4,000 tickets per night.
+Metamorphosis positions Jackson in the middle of a career upswing, averaging and outpacing other Vegas acts in sales, grossing an average of $722,000 with 4,000 tickets per night.
 She also scored the 5th highest average gross in a Las Vegas Residency opening run by a female artist.

 Set list

 This set list is representative of the show on May 17, 2019.
 It may not represent all concerts for the duration of the residency.